 In a current directory, all files can be deleted by using rm command.
 The rm command removes the entries for the specified File parameter from a directory.
 If an entry is the last link to a file, the file is then deleted.

-rm command is used to delete files and directories on Linux and other Unix-like operating systems.
+rm command is a command line utility for removing files or directories.
+It is used to delete files and directories on Linux and other Unix-like operating systems.